Why backup your iPhone?

 4. Backup using Finder on macOS Catalina and higher

-Our final method covers those of you who are using macOS Catalina, Big Sur, Monterey, Ventura or Sonoma.
+Our final method covers those of you who are using macOS Catalina, Big Sur, Monterey, Ventura, Sonoma or Sequoia.
 As you may have noticed, iTunes has now been replaced with the Music app on systems running Catalina and newer macOS versions.
 As such, the steps to back up your iPhone have changed slightly.

 Rather than using iTunes to back up your iPhone, you'll now need to use the Finder app.
 Here's how it's done: